raulghiurau/junia/_posts/2020-04-01-a-farmers-relationship-with-God.md

 author: Raul
 category: story
 image: img/portfolio/3.jpg
-excerpt: A farmer plows his field
+excerpt: When does a farmer do his part and God does His.
+duration: 33
+tags: farmer, news

 ---